SLKone/SLKone.github.io/_sub-services/automation.md

     content: "We build robotic process automation that takes over repetitive, time-consuming tasks, and we leave the capability with your team."
     icon: "fa-gear-complex-code"
   - title: "Intelligent Workflows"
-    content: "Where it earns its place, we bring AI and machine learning into workflows so they handle judgment-heavy steps and improve over time."
+    content: "When a workflow needs classification, matching, prediction, or anomaly detection, we test whether machine learning performs better than rules and manual review."
     icon: "fa-angles-right"
   - title: "Automation Performance Monitoring"
     content: "We put metrics and monitoring in place so you can see what each automation delivers and keep it performing over time."
     icon: "fa-monitor-waveform"
 why_choose:
-  - "Comprehensive Automation Expertise"
+  - "Automation tied to time, cost, error, and control"
-  - "Tailored Automation Solutions"
+  - "Rule-based automation before heavier methods"
-  - "Proven ROI through Cost Reduction and Efficiency"
+  - "Machine learning only where it improves the workflow"
-  - "Integration That Fits Your Existing Systems"
+  - "Integration that fits your existing systems"
-  - "Continuous Support and Optimization"
+  - "Monitoring so the automation keeps performing"
 cta: "Talk with us about which of your processes are worth automating and what that would be worth to the business."
 icon: "fa-robot"
 color: "plum"